-- Use water sensitive urban design and acquire land where necessary to create new parks/detention basins to address increased demand on ageing stormwater system by infill development. - Need for improved public transport infrastructure and bike/pedestrian links in parts of the area. - Maximise opportunities associated with new rail infrastructure (WSFL & WSA Passenger line). - Ensure there is no net loss of open space and new infrastructure does not further reduce connectivity - Continue to enhance the public domain of the town centres and seek design excellence in private development. - Provide future housing (including affordable housing) primarily in town centres well serviced by public transport and least environmental constraints. - Implement the Parkland City Vision through increased tree planting and canopy cover.
+- Constraints posed by overland flow on potential for increased residential densities due to ageing stormwater system and infill development. - Need for improved public transport infrastructure and bike/pedestrian links in parts of the area. - Maximise opportunities associated with new rail infrastructure (WSFL & WSA Passenger line).
+Ensure there is no net loss of open space and new infrastructure does not further reduce connectivity within area. - Continue to enhance the public domain of the town centres and seek design excellence in private development. - Provide future housing (including affordable housing) primarily in town centres well serviced by public transport and least environmental constraints. - Implement the Parkland City Vision through increased tree planting and canopy cover.